 I've mentioned before that the Iona Institute is freed from the shackles of many tax obligations.
 You can see their company, Lolek Limited, is listed on the Revenue's list of authorised charities.
 (Compare the charity number there to that listed on Iona's website.)
 I pop back to this Revenue list from time to time when investigating various groups and have found many names gratifyingly absent.
 I should also add that I bear the Revenue no ill will in this matter; they merely enforce the rules and are not the body who decided the criteria for charitable status.
+(Late addendum: this means donors can either write off some of their tax bill against the donation, or get the Revenue to add to their donation, depending on their tax status.)

 Recently a video made by the American group EWTN has been excitedly shared through Facebook and Twitter.
 (Bebo was not checked.)
 It was designed to solicit prayers and donations for Irish anti abortion groups.
 Perhaps surprisingly, it has been promoted most heavily by those of us on the pro choice side, largely due to one ridiculous hat: